28th December 1941 (Sun)

 Bed about 9PM."

-Colin McEwan MI9 "Sun Hui proved a haven.
-We had our first meeting with the Chinese Army — smart pleasant looking people who were down to meet the Adm.
+Colin McEwan SOE "Sun Hui proved a haven.
+We had our first meeting with the Chinese Army — smart, pleasant looking people who were down to meet the Admiral.
 We were given quarters in the local Chung Hok (Middle School) for the day and about 1 pm had our first meal since the previous evening.
 Since the village people were willing to accept HK currency (at 5-1) trade was brisk and John Collingwood earned my undying gratitude by the present of two great fresh duck eggs.
 After a very sound sleep we took the road again about 4.30 on a lovely afternoon.
 At dusk we reached our destination — Military H. Q. at Tsuen Lung the usual temple but spotlessly clean and with every preparation made for our comfort.

 Dinner was a fairly hilarious affair with the General Staff proving a very poor second at lying on their bellies and grabbing at food with chopsticks."